 Patient Education Materials

-Use instructional pamphlets and fact sheets, displays and vision simulators, as well as unique gallery frames and prints to educate patients about eye diseases and conditions.
+Pamphlets and fact sheets, displays and vision simulators, unique gallery frames and prints to educate patients about eye diseases and conditions.
 Ordering is easy 24/7 through the AOA Marketplace.

-The AOA Paraoptometric Section offers an extensive selection of courses, study guides, seminars, lectures and periodical resources to build the skills of your staff.
-Training and development tools vary from basic/entry level to experienced/advanced level and cover such topics as clinical procedures, practice management, pre-testing, contact lens technologies, billing/coding, and eyewear dispensing.
+Your AOA membership includes membership to the AOA Paraoptometric Resource Center at no additional cost.
+You and your staff can access an extensive selection of courses, study guides, seminars, lectures and periodical resources to build the skills of your staff.
+Topics include clinical procedures, practice management, pretesting, contact lens technologies, billing/coding, and eyewear dispensing.
 Learn more.

 Optometric Clinical Practice Guidelines

-Developed and reviewed by a panel of OD experts and specialists, this AOA essential patient care resource combines research with expert clinical opinion to recommend appropriate steps in the diagnosis, management, and treatment of patients with various eye and vision conditions.
+Developed and reviewed by an interdisciplinary panel of OD experts, specialists, patients and patient advocates, this AOA essential patient care resource combines evidence-based research with expert clinical opinion to recommend appropriate steps in the diagnosis, management, and treatment of patients with various eye and vision conditions.
 Learn more.